CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:exception:: InvalidActivationFunction(TypeError)

-    Exception called if an activation function being added is invalid according to the `validate_activation` function.
+    Exception called if an activation function being added is invalid according to the `validate_activation` function, or if an unknown activation function is requested by name via :py:meth:`get <ActivationFunctionSet.get()>`.

     .. versionchanged:: 0.91-github
       Base of exception changed to more-precise TypeError.